 Trendy Recipes with Soya Chunks

 - Soya Chunk Biryani: This protein-rich version of biryani replaces meat with soya chunks.
 Cook the chunks with fragrant basmati rice, spices like cardamom, cloves, and cinnamon, and garnish with fried onions and fresh coriander.
-This hearty, flavourful dish offers the familiar comfort of biryani with a plant-based twist.
+This hearty, flavorful dish offers the familiar comfort of biryani with a plant-based twist.

 - Soya Chunk Stir-Fry: For a quick, healthy meal, sauté soya chunks with bell peppers, onions, and carrots in a soy sauce-based dressing.
 Add sesame seeds and a dash of chili flakes for extra flavour.
 Serve it over noodles or rice for a complete meal.